Amid pandemic and protests, Cloudflare is defending vulnerable websites

 And as recent events like the coronavirus pandemic and the Black Lives Matter protests after George Floyd’s killing have unfolded, they’ve led organizations working in those areas to sign up for protection.
 That’s generally due to both malicious traffic—such as attempted distributed denial of service attacks Cloudflare recently reported have been targeting racial justice groups—and a rise in legitimate visits as the public seeks information.

-“The reality of what the service does is it addresses attacks but it also addresses in an increase in traffic,” says Alissa Starzak, the San Francisco company’s head of public policy and the lead on Project Galileo.
+“The reality of what the service does is it addresses attacks but it also addresses an increase in traffic,” says Alissa Starzak, the San Francisco company’s head of public policy and the lead on Project Galileo.
 “Most backend infrastructures can’t handle that if they’re not prepared for that.”

-Cloudflare stores copies of web content on its own network of servers so bursts of requests don’t overwhelm the infrastructure of the organizations where it originates.
+Cloudflare stores copies of web content on its own network of servers, so bursts of requests don’t overwhelm the infrastructure of the organizations where it originates.
 The company also aims to filter out malicious traffic, including attempts to overwhelm servers with bogus requests in denial of service attacks.
 It also provides other services such as access control for customers’ internal sites, which has become useful with more people working remotely during the pandemic shutdowns.

 “We try to work with the organizations that come in the door to give them the set of services that they actually need,” Starzak says.